Shredmetal/llmtest/readme.md

 - Testing application-level LLM integration
 - Validating prompt engineering
 - Testing system message effectiveness
-- Ensuring consistent response patterns (just stick the test in a loop)
+- Ensuring consistent response patterns (just stick the test in a loop if you have to)

 ### When Not to Use llm_app_test